wsydney76/craft-contentoverview/README.md

 - purifierConfig (string|array The html purifier config used to make output from object templates safe)
 - loadSectionsAsync (bool, Whether to load section html via ajax request.
 Loads all sections of a tab when the tab becomes visible.)
 - showLoadingIndicator (bool, Whether to show a loading indicator/overlay while an ajax request is pending.)
+- hideUnpermittedSections (bool, Whether to hide sections a user does not have view permission instead of displaying a message.
+May lead to ugly empty tabs.)
 - pages (array, defines subpages)

 Defaults are defined in `models\Settings.php`.